-League Academy of Communication Arts Action Plan for Continuous Improvement 2019
+League Academy of Communication Arts Action Plan for Continuous Improvement 2019 required) □District Priority

+Performance Goal Area: ⊠Student Achievement

+□Teacher/Administrator Quality

-Performance Goal Area: ⊠Student Achievement □Teacher/Administrator Quality ☐ School Climate (Parent Involvement, Safe and Healthy Schools, etc.) ( required) District Priority Gifted and Talented Requires ☐ Gifted and Talented: Academic ☐ Gifted and Talented ed: Artistic Gifted and Talented: Social and Emotional ed.
-Artistic 1 Additional Goal Gifted and Talented: Other PERFORMANCE GOAL: 1 The percentage of students scoring Meets Expectations and E. xceeds Expectations on SC READY ELA will increase from54% in 2016-17 to79% in 2022-23.
-Per SBE Regulation 43-261, measurable performance goals, written in five-ye ar increments, shall be developed to address the major areas of discrepancy found in the needs assessment in key areas reported in the district and school report cards.
+□School Climate (Parent Involvement, Safe and Healthy Schools, etc.) (

+Gifted and Talented Requires Gifted and Talented: Academic Goal and Talented: Artistic Gifted and Talented: Social and Emotional 1 Academic Goal and 1 Additional Goal Gifted and Talented: Other

+PERFORMANCE GOAL: 1 The percentage of students scoring Meets Expectations and Exceeds Expectations on SC READY ELA will increase from 54% in 2016-17 to 79% in 2022-23.

+Per SBE Regulation 43-261, measurable performance goals, written in five-year increments, shall be developed to address the major areas of discrepancy found in the needs assessment in key areas reported in the district and school report cards.

 SMART goal must include: WHO will do WHAT, as measured by HOW and WHEN.

-INTERIM PERFORMANCE GOAL: The percentage of students scoring Meets Expectation ons and Exceeds Expectations on SC READY ELA will increase by5% annually.
+INTERIM PERFORMANCE GOAL: The percentage of students scoring Meets Expectations and Exceeds Expectations on SC READY ELA will increase by 5% annually.